 - You have a family history of lung cancer.

-The second group of high-risk patients is meant to be of similar risk for lung cancer as those studied in the National Lung Screening Trial.
+This group of high-risk patients is meant to be of similar risk for lung cancer as those in the first section.
 But it is not completely known how much this group will benefit from CT screening since there are no data from a randomized trial.

 Secondhand smoke exposure is NOT an independent risk factor for lung cancer CT screening.